Advances and Challenges in Solar Flare Prediction: A Review: Solar Flare Forecasting Methods

 \subsubsection{Self-organized Criticality Models}

-The SOC model proposed by Bak et al. in 1987 \citep{bak1987self}, explains how dynamic systems can spontaneously reach a critical state without external regulation, exhibiting 1/f noise and fractal structures, demonstrating scale invariance.
+The SOC model proposed by Bak et al. (1987), explains how dynamic systems can spontaneously reach a critical state without external regulation, exhibiting 1/f noise and fractal structures, demonstrating scale invariance \citep{bak1987self}.
 The core idea is that small disturbances can trigger large-scale chain reactions.
 The SOC model focuses on self-similarity and scale invariance, rather than specific physical scales.

 The SOC model has been applied to solar flare studies.
-Lu and Hamilton (1991) \citep{lu1991avalanches} suggested that solar flares are "avalanches" of small magnetic reconnection events, with flare size linked to the number of reconnections.
+Lu and Hamilton (1991) suggested that solar flares are avalanches of small magnetic reconnection events, with flare size linked to the number of reconnections \citep{lu1991avalanches}.
 This provides support for the solar corona’s self-organized critical state and the power-law relationship between flare frequency and magnitude.

-Karakatsanis and Pavlos (2008) \citep{karakatsanis2008soc} further explored the coexistence of SOC and chaotic dynamics in solar activity.
+Karakatsanis and Pavlos (2008) further explored the coexistence of SOC and chaotic dynamics in solar activity \citep{karakatsanis2008soc}.
 Their analysis of the sunspot index revealed complex dynamical characteristics in both photospheric and sub-photospheric regions, supporting the idea of a critical state in the solar corona.

+To bridge these physical principles with modern data-driven approaches, recent studies have begun incorporating SOC concepts into machine learning architectures.
+For instance, Qiao et al. (2025) \citep{qiao2025flare} introduced SOC principles into a Transformer model, framing flare forecasting as a "set-prediction" task—directly predicting the number, occurrence time, and intensity of a "set" of avalanches (flares) within a given time window.
+They emphasized that because flares are fundamentally SOC phenomena characterized by avalanche-induced uncertainties and scale-free statistical distributions, traditional rigid binary classification (i.e., flare vs. no-flare) is suboptimal.
 While providing valuable insights into the complex and nonlinear characteristics of solar activity, SOC models in flare forecasting continue to undergo development.
-In addition, Li et al. (2024) investigated the relationship between magnetic field parameters and both the intensity and eruptiveness of solar flares, providing important insights for understanding the physical mechanisms of flares and enhancing forecasting capability \cite{li2024survey}.